-Component 1 - Coursework

-Candidates research, develop and realise a project from one area of study in the syllabus.
-There are two parts to the

-There are two parts to the coursework:

-- A portfolio and - A final outcome

-Externally assessed 100 marks

-50% of the AS Level 25% of the A Level

-Component 2 - Externally set assignment

-15 hours

-Candidates choose one starting point to develop into a personal response.

-There are two parts to the assignment:

-Supporting studies, created during the preparation period and

-A final outcome, produced during a supervised test of 15 hours' total duration.

-50% of the AS Level 25% of the A Level

-Component 3 - Personal investigation

-Candidates investigate a theme, idea, concept or process that is personal to them.

-There are two parts to the investigation:

-Practical work and Written analysis (1000 - 1500 words)

-The practical work and written analysis must form an integrated submission.
+Component 1 - Coursework Candidates research, develop and realise a project from one area of study in the syllabus.
+There are two parts to the coursework: - A portfolio and - A final outcome Externally assessed 100 marks 50% of the AS Level 25% of the A Level Component 2 - Externally set assignment 15 hours Candidates choose one starting point to develop into a personal response.
+There are two parts to the assignment: Supporting studies, created during the preparation period and A final outcome, produced during a supervised test of 15 hours' total duration.
+Externally assessed 100 marks Component 3 - Personal investigation Candidates investigate a theme, idea, concept or process that is personal to them.
+There are two parts to the investigation: Practical work and Written analysis (1000 - 1500 words) The practical work and written analysis must form an integrated submission.
 Externally assessed 100 marks